Welcome to The Town of Barnstable.

 What is a short-term rental?

-Short-term Rentals are advertised in a number of ways: it may be done privately, be managed by leasing/rental agents, or done online, through sites such as Airbnb, VRBO or HomeAway.
+Short term rentals are offered for rent in a number of ways: privately, managed by leasing/rental agents, or online, through sites such as Airbnb, VRBO or HomeAway.
 Month to month leases, tenancies at will, bed and breakfasts, lodging houses, hotels, and/or motels are not considered Short-Term Rentals.